RobotGyal/decentralRize/README.md

 ### Prerequisites

 - Download Django and Python3
-- Have a basic understnading of command line scripting
+- Have a basic understanding of command line scripting

 ### Installing

 1. Download via the green 'clone or download' button in the upper right of the repo.
-2. Once downloaded, go to the terminal and navigate insode the _'decentralize'_ folder.
+2. Once downloaded, go to the terminal and navigate inside the _'decentralize'_ folder.
 3. Run the server `python3 manage.py runserver`

 ***Live version will be available soon!***